 Whoever said (and I’m not exactly sure if this is correct), “I hate writing, but I love having written,” is right, although it’s the blank page I hate.
 I love having written once the story magic takes over and words fill the pages.

-Today’s age of global communications allows for more ease of research than in the past.
+Today’s global communications allow for more ease of research than in the past.
 I’m writing a scene that takes place in an Asian fortress.
 Through a search on the Internet, I found the perfect model for my citadel.
 I moved it to a Pacific island where my characters have crash landed their airplane.
 They plan to scout the premises but are captured by the bad guys.

 The soldiers march Paz and Jen to the fortress, which I’ve renamed Shirajo Manor.
 But now what?
 Thanks to images on the Internet, I can take a virtual tour of my model palace.
 So I look at them slide by slide, and describe the scene as I go.
 You can follow the tour here, too: http://www.himeji-castle.gr.jp/index/English/